Click the picture to view and print recipe in PDF!

 My usual piggyback is 3-4 stalks of celery, an onion and some carrots.
 The ultimate flavor can be achieved with celery root (celeriac).

-After 4-6 hours, remove the root vegetables so they can be chopped and used in soup or recipes, and let the rest continue simmering.
+After 4-6 hours (slow cooker, 1 hour stovetop), remove the root vegetables so they can be chopped and used in soup or recipes, and let the rest continue simmering.

-Bone broth is the staple of a healing diet.
+Bone broth was a staple of my healing diet.
 We all know that "chicken soup" is the remedy for cold and flu.
 Unfortunately, what passes for chicken soup from the grocery store does NOT have the healing power of real, homemade, nutritious broth, and contains so many additives and flavorings, it probably does more damage than healing.
-If you want to heal yourself and your family, and provide true help to those in need, you must learn to make real soup.
+If you want to heal yourself and your family, and provide true help to those in need, learn to make real additive-free soup.
+For people with allergies, PAY ATTENTION TO WHAT INGREDIENTS WERE USED IN COOKING THE MEAT, if you are using leftovers from a roast.
+For example, if you roasted a chicken with garlic powder, pepper, or paprika, the broth made from the leftover carcass may not be appropriate for a person on a low-FODMAP or nightshade-fee diet.
+Be mindful of your ingredients and the person you are feeding!

 You can find endless information about bone broth with a quick google search - nutrition, benefits, collagen, studies, flavor profiles, recipes, you name it.
-Feel free to do your research, or save yourself a lot of time and just trust me!
+Feel free to do your research, or save yourself a lot of time!
 I am not a Bone Broth Aficionado.
 I like it simple: you boil a pot full of animal bones.